gaurav-dalvi/scripts/contiv-related/Session-pod29.md

 ### Chapter 2: Multi-host networking

-Contiv is one the best multi host policy best networking for docker containers.
+Contiv is the best multi host policy networking for docker containers.

 In this section, let's examine Contiv and Docker overlay solutions.